 Conference calls where you’ll mostly be listening

 Many companies hold quarterly or annual town hall-style meetings via conference calls.
 These are great opportunities to walk because you’re listening instead of talking, especially if you don’t plan to take notes.
 If you’ve been looped into a call where someone else is presenting, why not get steps in!
 If you do have to speak, remember that background noise from your environment may be distracting to other participants.
+Because of this, calls where you have to do a great deal of speaking are probably not ideal as a walking meeting.
 Make sure you mute your microphone if you’re just listening!

 Brainstorming sessions where you won’t need to write anything down